dengkeya/PHBS_MLF_2019/README.md

 | Dataset 3 | Kick out irrelevant features + standardize  numerical features + discretization + selected 2 features. |
 | Dataset 4 | Kick out irrelevant features + standardize  numerical features + discretization + selected 2 features – features eliminated  by IV-WOE analysis. |

+#### 5.2 Comparison

+Based on the accuracy and AUC value indicators, the comparison of modeling with different variable inputs is shown in the table below:

+#### 5.3 Conclusion

 ### Step 6.
 Model Optimization

+#### 6.1 Feature Selection with Random Forrest

+Random forest can calculate the importance of features and thus can be used for feature selection to reduce dimensions and eliminate noises.
+We use random forest to sort the importance of features in dataset 3.
+22 indicators with feature importance greater than 0.01 are selected.

+Performance of the four models are shown in the figure below:

+#### 6.2 Conclusion